delabassee/java-lab/lab4-preview.md

 The Preview Feature mechanism enables to add non-final, fully specified, and implemented features into the Java platform.
 The goal is to allow developers to use those non-final features, to gather feedback, and to make necessary changes if needed before those features are made final and permanent into the Java platform.

-⚠️ **Preview Features** should be confused with **Experimental Features** or with **Incubator Modules**.
+⚠️ **Preview Features** should not be confused with **Experimental Features** or with **Incubator Modules**.
 For more information, please check this [article](https://blogs.oracle.com/javamagazine/the-role-of-previews-in-java-14-java-15-java-16-and-beyond).

 ## Hello Preview

-1. Create a Sealed class hierarchy
+1. Create a sealed classes hierarchy

-In a new directory, create a simple _Vehicle.java_ abstract class with 2 auxiliary classes, _Car_ and _Bike_:
+In a new directory, create a simple _Vehicle.java_ abstract class with 2 auxiliary classes in it, _Car_ and _Bike_:

 ```
 <copy>